- docs

 All the initial configuration is handled by the Helm chart.
 This is done by creating a customization.yml

-directory that will be passed to the helm along with the chart.
+file that will be passed to the Helm along with the chart.

 forge: